Confidence When You Need It Most: Five Rituals for Improved Performance

 - The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work, Teresa Amabile and Steven Kramer (Harvard Business Review Press, 2011).
 Shows how leaders can motivate others by offering strategies that build momentum and remove roadblocks to progress.

-- G. Richard Shell teaches in Wharton Executive Education’s Executive Negotiation Workshop: Bargaining for Advantage®, Strategic Persuasion Workshop: The Art and Science of Selling Ideas, Advanced Management Program, and many others.
+- G. Richard Shell teaches in Wharton Executive Education’s Executive Negotiation Workshop: Negotiate with Confidence, Strategic Persuasion Workshop: The Art and Science of Selling Ideas, Advanced Management Program, and many others.

 About Nano Tools: